heygrady/redux-selectors/docs/usage/dependent-selectors.md

 # Dependent selectors

-One of the key features of reselect is the ability to compute values from dependent selectors.
-This same functionality is supported in redux-selectors as well.
+Comfy redux selectors allows you to compute values from dependent selectors.
+This same functionality is supported in reselect as well.
 Like reselect, you simply need to pass two or more functions to `createSelector`.
 The last function is treated as a "results function" while every other function is treated as a selector.
 The values from each dependent selector become the arguments for the results function.

 Unlike simple selectors, dependent selectors are memoized using [`memoizeSelector`](/docs/api/memoizeSelector.md).
 This means that the value returned from the results function is cached until the state changes.

-For convenience, `createSelector` supports both functional and string selectors.
+For convenience, `createSelector` supports both functions and path strings.
 This enables you to easily create robust selectors on-the-fly if needed.
-Under the hood, each selector is passed thru [`createStateSelector`](/docs/api/createStateSelector.md) in order to transform string selectors into functional selectors.
+Under the hood, each selector is passed thru [`createStateSelector`](/docs/api/createStateSelector.md) in order to transform path strings into functional selectors.

 ```js
 import { createSelector } '@comfy/redux-selectors'